learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 ### So what is standard error ?

-The standard error(SE) is very similar to standard deviation.
+The **_Standard Error (SE)_** is very similar to standard deviation.
 Both are measures of spread.
 The higher the number, the more spread out your data is.
 To put it simply, the two terms are essentially equal — but there is one important difference.
 While the standard error uses statistics (sample data) standard deviations use parameters (population data).
-We achieve this dividing the standard deviation by the square root of the sample size.
+We achieve this dividing the standard deviation by the square root ofthe sample size.

 The calculation for the standard error of the sample mean is:

 ## $$ \sigma_{\bar{x}} = \frac{\sigma}{\sqrt{n}} \approx \frac{s}{\sqrt{n}}$$